Dominic Sylvester studied graphic design in college, but when he graduated he felt unprepared to actually begin a design career.

 “I was able to make mistakes, I was able to get messy, and then pinpoint what I learned out of it,” he said.
 “Now that I’ve finished the course, I’m way more confident.”

-If you’re looking for a flexible, mentor-guided UX design bootcamp that emphasizes hands-on learning, consider the UX Career Track.
+If you’re looking for a flexible, mentor-guided UX design course that emphasizes hands-on learning, consider the UX Bootcamp.
 Through the Industry Design Project and other practical work, you’ll graduate with a personalized portfolio that will set you up for success.